-Under Regulation (EC) 216/2008, a pilot who is a resident of the European Union must obtain a pilot license that is issued by a Member State.
-Commission Regulation (EU) 1178/2011 provided for a solution for third country licence holders whereby a pilot could either validate a foreign licence for one year or permanently convert it.
+Under Regulation (EC) 216/20083, a pilot who is a resident of the European Union must obtain a pilot license that is issued by a Member State.
+Commission Regulation (EU) 1178/20114 provided for a solution for third country licence holders whereby a pilot could either validate a foreign licence for one year or permanently convert it.
 However while negotiating Commission Regulation (EU) 1178/2011 it became clear that national rules, although harmonised at a certain level, were quite different when it came to the treatment of third country licences.
 This could potentially result in a high number of private pilot licence holders (above 10.000) having a foreign licence that would not fit in the European system.
-It needs to be noted that it is mostly European citizens holding a U.S. issued private pilot licence (PPL) who are potentially affected.
+It needs to be noted that it is mostly the U.S. private pilot licence (PPL) holders residing in Europe who are potentially affected.
 Conversion of these licences in line with Commission Regulation (EU) 1178/2011 could lead to additional significant financial and organisational costs for the PPL holders.

-Therefore, in agreement with Member States, the European Parliament and industry, a transitional period was introduced in Commission Regulation (EU) 1178/2011 to give time to negotiate an Annex to the Agreement, the objective of which to facilitate the conversion of U.S. issued private pilot licenses.
+Therefore, in agreement with Member States, the European Parliament and industry, a transitional period was introduced in Commission Regulation (EU) 1178/2011 to give time to negotiate an Annex to the BASA, the objective of which to facilitate the conversion of U.S. issued private pilot licenses.

 With due consideration for the relevant provisions and deadlines contained in Commission Regulation (EU) No 1178/2011 (8 April 2017), the incorporation of a new Pilot Licensing Annex in the Agreement is considered urgent.
-As a consequence the Agreement needs to be amended promptly.
+As a consequence the Agreement needs to be amended promptly, pending which the Amendment 1 to the Agreement should be applied provisionally.